 - The environmental conditions

-The air seasoning method is the simplest and cheapest method of drying wood, but achieving the excellent result in this way is very time-consuming.
+The air seasoning method is the simplest and cheapest method of drying wood, but achieving an excellent result in this way is very time-consuming.

-The most common and effective commercial process for produce seasoned wood is kiln seasoning method.
+The most common and effective commercial process for producing seasoned wood is the kiln seasoning method.
 Drying in the kiln has advantages like high-speed drying and removing bacteria inside the wood.

 In a progressive kiln, timber enters at one end and travels on through chambers with special temperature conditions to dry the wood completely.
 Kiln-dried wood is really dry.